“It’s challenging for a woman in 1862 to achieve anything beyond motherhood … but not impossible.” The Yankee Tigress, Samantha Lee

 “Quoting Shakespeare again?”

-“Bitch!”
+“You lousy, skirt-wearing bitch!”
 Mr. Runnels said.
+“I got an ax to grind, I do.”
+He shoved his finger towards me.
 “You tricked me in there!
-Now, I’m going to have an ounce of your flesh!”
+Now, I’m gonna have an ounce of your flesh!”

 He gawked at her.
 “Shut your filthy hole!”